ctnava/rxtechnotes/5_settings.md

 - 📠 Faxed prescriptions
 - ☎️ Verbal orders (received directly by the pharmacist)
 - 🧾 E-scripts through HIPAA-compliant Electronic Data Interchange (EDI)

+> 📠 For accuracy and improved record keeping, many pharmacies scan the prescription into the pharmacy dispensing system.

 Refills can be requested: